 Long before the British invaded Bombay (Bom Bahiya), little Portuguese communities thrived on the Arabian Ocean’s coastlines.
 There were formerly dozens of such Gaothans (shore villages), but only a few remain in their original condition.

 The community’s cultural aesthetics, influenced by Portuguese colonial sensibilities, were combined with European designs in Burmese timber and Mangalore tiles.
 The area defied urban planning conventions, creating winding byways.
-Mumbai Gallery 47-A, in collaboration with archaeologist André Baptista, is showcasing the complex history and contentious future of Khotachiwadi in its latest exhibition.
+Mumbai Gallery 47-A, in collaboration with archaeologist André Baptista, is showcasing the complex history and contentious future of the latest exhibition.

-Khotachiwadi, a Portuguese village in Girgaon, is a hidden gem with a rich heritage and thousands of stories that shaped Mumbai.
+A Portuguese village in Girgaon is a hidden gem with a rich heritage and thousands of stories that shaped Mumbai.
 Named after Dadoba Waman Khot, the village was established in the 1800s by the East Indian community, a Catholic community with major influences from the Portuguese.

 The village features cobbled streets, pastel-colored bungalows, and narrow stairways made from teak imported from Burma.
 The vibrant landscape is surrounded by palm trees and waves, with a chapel at the beginning of the village, which is crucial to the community.
 The village’s identity and cultural legacy seem to be crumbling due to rapid urbanization and the influx of migrants.